goFrendiAsgard/zaruba/README.md

 * You might have several Typescript applications in your project.
 And to start those applications, you need to perform `npm install && tsc && npm start`.
 This means that your Typescript applications __share similar behavior__.

-You need a way to declare your tasks in a way that you can run everything at once, free of mistakes.
+You need a way to declare and run your tasks easily, and free of mistakes.

 ## 💡 Solution